KasraF/CS110-SpaceInvaders/README.md

-# spaceInvaders
+# Terminal Space Invaders
-A Space Invaders game my friends and I make in a class group challenge.
-It's one file in C++, and uses ASCII code for graphics.
+A Terminal-based Space Invaders game my friends and I made in our first Computer Science class.
+This was for the final group challenge, took around 3 hours to write, and won us the challenge!
+It's all in one C++ file, and the hopefully some of the ugliest code I will ever commit! :)

-The SpaceInvaders01 is the original file as of the end of the team challenge.
-Any new changes or features will be using a copy of that as the source material for a new project.